nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/dashboard.md

 To access the dashboard:

-1. Use port-forwarding to forward connections to port 8080 on your local machine to port 8765 on the NGINX Gateway Fabric pod (replace `<nginx-gateway-fabric-pod>` with the actual name of the pod).
+1. Use port-forwarding to forward connections to port 8765 on your local machine to port 8765 on the NGINX Gateway Fabric pod (replace `<nginx-gateway-fabric-pod>` with the actual name of the pod).

-    {{< note >}}8080 is just an example local port.
-You can specify any unused port that you want.{{< /note >}}

     ```shell
-    kubectl port-forward <nginx-gateway-fabric-pod> 8080:8765 -n nginx-gateway
+    kubectl port-forward <nginx-gateway-fabric-pod> 8765:8765 -n nginx-gateway
     ```

-1. Open your browser to [http://127.0.0.1:8080/dashboard.html](http://127.0.0.1:8080/dashboard.html) to access the dashboard.
+1. Open your browser to [http://127.0.0.1:8765/dashboard.html](http://127.0.0.1:8765/dashboard.html) to access the dashboard.

 The dashboard will look like this: